 The Tac 14 is a 12 gauge, pump action weapon with a 14-inch barrel that is not subject to NFA regulations.

 The Tac 14 is a Remington 870, but it’s not a shotgun.

 By US Law a shotgun must have or have had a stock at some point in its life.
 The Tac 14 has never had a stock so technically it isn’t a shotgun.
 It is a Firearm, and therefore it can have a barrel shorter than 18 inches.

 However, the overall length (OAL) cannot dip below 26 inches.
-If the OAL dips below 26 inches it becomes an Any Other Weapon (AOW).
-An AOW is another class of NFA firearm.
+If it does drop under 26 inches it becomes an Any Other Weapon (AOW).
+An AOW is another class of NFA firearm that is highly regulated.

 The Tac 14 sports the KAK Shockwave Raptor grip, this unique birds head grip is a bit longer than your normal pistol grip.
 The added inches is what results in the 26 inch OAL with the 14-inch barrel.
 As long as it stays over 26 inches, and doesn’t have a stock you aren’t violating the law.